ifad/identikey/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

+Then, please copy `spec/test.env.example` into `spec/test.env` and populate it with your Identikey Authentication Server host, username, password and domain.

+You also need the Identikey SDK, that can be placed in `sdk/` and its WSDL paths as well referenced in the `spec/test.env` file.

 Then, run `rake` to run the tests.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To run specs, please copy `spec/test.env.example` into `spec/test.env` and populate it with your Identikey Authentication Server host, username, password and domain.
-You also need the Identikey SDK, that can be placed in `/sdk` and its WSDL paths as well referenced in the `spec/test.env` file.
+It requires the same environment variables required by the specs.

 To install this gem onto your local machine, run `bundle exec rake install`.